hewmorist/ESP32-C6-LED-blink-ESP-IDF-PlO-DevC/Readme.md

 CONFIG_ESPTOOLPY_FLASHSIZE_64MB=y
 ````

-Choose only one of the lines above that matches your flash size and put in sdkconfig.defaults.
-Be aeare that a board specific file will be generated by PlatformIO at built.
-It will be called `sdkconfig.*` followed by the soecific board you have.
-If you already has tried to built before making this change this file might already be present.
-And it might have the wrong flash size.
-In that case.
-Sinxe the file is auto generated, you can just delete it.
+Choose only one of the lines above that matches your flash size and put it in `sdkconfig.defaults`.
+Be aware that a board-specific file will be generated by PlatformIO at build.
+It will be called `sdkconfig.*` followed by the specific board you have.
+If you have already tried to build before making this change, this file might already be present, and it might have the wrong flash size.
+In that case, since the file is auto-generated, you can just delete it.